 Every homeowner wants their home to be as valuable as possible.
-And, adding value, along with beauty and improved efficiency, is one of the chief reasons why homeowners perform renovations on their homes.
+Adding value, along with beauty and improved efficiency, is one of the primary reasons homeowners undertake renovations.

-But, if you’re more interested in making your home more valuable on today’s market than you are in creating a home to suit your unique needs and tastes, then you’re going to find some home improvement projects offer higher potential returns than others.
-Here’s a list of the top five best and worst home improvement projects from an investment perspective, from Trinity Custom Homes GA.
+If you’re more interested in enhancing your home’s value for today’s market rather than tailoring it to your unique needs and preferences, certain home improvement projects offer higher potential returns than others.
+Here’s a breakdown of the top five best and worst home improvement projects from an investment perspective, courtesy of Trinity Custom Homes GA.

 Top 5 Home Improvement Investments